GoogleChrome/developer.chrome.com/site/en/blog/prerender-pages/index.md

 ### Speculation rules restrictions and future enhancements

-By default prerender is restricted to same-origin pages, opened within the same tab, but we are working to reduce those restrictions.
+At present, speculation rules are restricted to pages opened within the same tab, but we are working to reduce that restrictions.
+By default prerender is restricted to same-origin pages.

 {% Aside 'update' %}
 [Prerendering same-site cross-origin pages](https://chromestatus.com/feature/4899735257743360) (for example, `https://a.example.com` could prerender a page on `https://b.example.com`) is supported from Chrome 109.